 Once you’ve enabled the Linktree integration, add your unique Linktree URL to all of your bios and be sure to tell your community to visit your “link in bio” to check out your Bonfire store!

 When your campaign ends, Bonfire will print your shirts and ship them directly to your buyers.
 You can choose to have your campaign end after one batch or you can choose to have it automatically start up again after each batch closes.
 Choose whichever one works best for you and your business.
 You can also determine if your batches last a few days or a few weeks.
 Customize your campaign to fit right into the rest of your workflow!

 Want some products on hand to sell to customers in-person?
 Place an order through Supply to get shirts you can stock at your brick and mortar store.

 Encourage Your Community to Share

-As shirts start to arrive to your buyers, ask them to share photos of themselves in their shirts, and tag your business.
-Use these photos to continue to promote the campaign to your community, and also to say thank you to those who have supported you in this time.
+As shirts start to arrive to your buyers, ask them to share photos of themselves in their shirts, and remind them to tag your business.
+With permission, you can use these photos to continue to promote the campaign to your community, and also to say thank you to those who have supported you!